AnyBody/ammr/Docs/migration.md

 #### Pelvic markers

-Changes to the pelvic tilt means that pelvic markers located relative to the pelvis Anatomical frame will appear to have moved slightly.
-This is most noticeable for markers on the posterior part of the pelvis, like the PSIS markers.
-The Y component of the marker position may need to be adjusted to achieve same marker position and joint angle output.
+Changes to the pelvic tilt mean that pelvic markers located relative to the pelvis anatomical frame will appear to have moved slightly.
+This is most noticeable for markers on the posterior part of the pelvis, such as the PSIS markers.
+The Y component of the marker position may need to be adjusted to achieve the same marker position and joint angle output.

 If markers are placed relative to bony landmarks (using the `PlaceMarkerAt=` argument) this problem will often not occur.

 #### Foot markers

-Changes to the anatomical frame of the foot and talus segment may cause markers to have moved slightly.
-The Y component may need to be adjusted to achieve the same marker position and joint angle output.
+Changes to the anatomical frame of the foot and talus segment may have resulted in slight movement of markers.
+Adjust the Y component as necessary to maintain the desired marker position and joint angle output.

 ## Load time errors